 The weather this year in 2015 was not as good as it has been on previous visits to the area in February.
 Quite windy on ...

 We visit the area twice a year in November and January through to March.
 We have done this for the past eight years and ...

-Weather Overview for Golf del sur
+Weather in Golf del sur

 Golf Del Sur is a very popular holiday and golf-centric resort located in Tenerife, in the Canary Islands.
 Tenerife is the largest of the Canary Islands, and has the highest population.
 Golf Del Sur has picked up incredible popularity in recent years, and has evolved from being a small, residential village to now being one of the most tranquil and pristine vacation spots in Tenerife.